ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:

 * A BPI test instance is set up and running.
-* A workgroup and its members is set up in the BPI.
+* A workgroup and its members are set up in the BPI.
 * The workgroup is attached to a workstep instance in the BPI.
 * The workgroup's security policy defining workgroup member authorizations are defined in the BPI system.